 A (person) may seem to be silent, but if his heart is condemning others he is babbling ceaselessly.
 But there may be another who talks from morning till night and yet he is truly silent; that is, he says nothing that is not profitable.
 [Abba Poemen, 27].

 Immersed in our spiritual monologues and self-centered introspection, we forget what inner silence sounds like.
-Even while acknowledging our inability to comprehend, we continue quoting ourselves and rewording our shallow worldviews.
+Even while acknowledging our inability to comprehend, we continue to quote ourselves, paraphrase the news and proclaim trending worldviews.

 Humans have convinced themselves that the rational mode of expression is the highest form of communication.
 We reason that God should express Himself in our language of reason and logic.
 We even demand that He be available for examination and submit to our academic interrogation.